jnqpblc/SharpTask/README.md

 # SharpTask
-SharpTask is a simple code set to interact with the Task Scheduler service api and is compatible with Cobalt Strike.
+SharpTask is a simple code set to interact with the Task Scheduler service API using the same DCERPC process as schtasks, which is opened by 135/TCP and followed by the use of an ephemeral TCP port.
+This code is compatible with Cobalt Strike.

 ```
 C:>SharpTask.exe --GetRunning